ovh/docs/pages/cloud/private-cloud/tanzu_ce_install/guide.en-gb.md

 To set up your Network, you will need to define a public IP for external access and an internal network for your Tanzu infrastructure.<br>
 Your Datacenter comes with a set of public IPs useable for your different needs.
 They are visible in the Datacenter `Configure`{.action} tab, in the `Network`{.action} section.<br>
-Check out our Adding an IP block documentation if you need more public IPs.
+Check out our [Adding an IP block](https://docs.ovh.com/gb/en/private-cloud/add-ip-block/) documentation if you are out of useable public IPs.

 ![](images/en00ipblocks.png){.thumbnail}